mmozuras/vimfiles/README.md

 You may have problems because Command-T requires a native extension, so you will have to do this:

-    rvm use system # use this line if using rvm cd ~/.vim/bundle/Command-T/ruby/command-t
+    cd ~/.vim/bundle/Command-T/ruby/command-t
     ruby extconf.rb
     make